What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 No.

-They would be top choices in my mind, the people I'd be suspicious of.
+Certain high-profile people like Prince Andrew and Bill Clinton, they would be top choices in my mind, of people I'd be suspicious of.

-Uh, then you have guys like Al Gore, Kevin Spacey, Stephen Hawkins, and and and the list goes on and on.
+Then you have guys like Al Gore, Kevin Spacey, Stephen Hawkins, and the list goes on and on.

-Um now, it's interesting over time that Prince Andrew now is is not really officially acting in any capacity for the royal family as a result of all this.
+Now, it's interesting over time that Prince Andrew now is not really officially acting in any capacity for the royal family as a result of all this.

 Some type of settlement was reached with one of the women that made accusations against him.